Charlotte Street, South Bronx, NY in August 1980

-The work identified and drew attention to the existing conditions of the immediate Black and Latino communities, as well as addressing the concerns of Native American Indians who also attended the convention in the Bronx.
-Presidential Candidate Ronald Reagan stood amidst the rubble and ruins on August 5th, 1980 promising to rebuild the area, as did his predecessor President Jimmy Carter in October 1977.
-The area has seen improvements through the rebuilding initiatives of Mayor Ed Koch, Ed Logue’s SBDO Charlotte Street Gardens, and the ongoing efforts of MBD Community Housing Corporation, SoBro and other newer partnerships and financial institutions.
+On August 5th, 1980, Presidential Candidate Ronald Reagan stood amidst the ruins promising to rebuild the area, as did his predecessor President Jimmy Carter on October 5th, 1977.
+Improvements to the area were led by local Community Development Programs and through the rebuilding initiatives of Mayor Ed Koch, Ed Logue’s SBDO Charlotte Street Gardens, and the ongoing efforts of MBD Community Housing Corporation, SoBro, Jose Rivera (an organizer of the People’s Convention and now a New York Assemblyman) and other newer partnerships and financial institutions.

 All photos by John Fekner except Presidential Candidate Ronald Reagan on Charlotte Street: AP/Photo Wide World Photos (c) 1980

-One Response to “Charlotte Street, South Bronx, NY in August 1980”
+One Response to “Charlotte Street, South Bronx, NY August 1980”

 1. John Fekner – oder die Geburt des Schriftstencils « Berlin based Streetart / Urban-Art Blog Since 1984 Says: